mreswick/fa21-cse110-lab4/expose/javascript/part2.md

 there.

 ### Q6:
-Line 13 results in a similar error and message to the above question:
+Line 13 results in a similar error and message to the above question (in the test file *discountedPrice* in which I put the code):

 Uncaught ReferenceError: discountedPrice is not defined
     at discountPrices (part2qs.js:13)
     at part2qs.js:19